Get

 This emergency veterinarian will need to either anesthetize or at minimum heavily sedate your dog to remove the quills.
 Your dog will then go home on a course of antibiotics and pain medications.

-3. Your Dog Will Need to Be Kept Quiet While Healing
+3. Your Dog Will Need to Rest While Healing

-Even after removal, your dog will need to be kept inside, their exercise will need to be restricted, and they will need to be kept extremely quiet while they heal.
+Even after removal, your dog will need to be kept inside, their exercise will need to be restricted, and they will need to be kept in rest while they heal.
 There will be significant tissue trauma associated with getting quilled, and you will need to monitor your dog for any visible or systemic damage.
+This will also help to prevent infections, you will have to make sure the dog does not lick or scratch the injury sites.

 What NOT to Do